pyinstaller/pyinstaller/README.rst

   tricks to make external packages work are already integrated.)
 - Libraries like PyQt5, PyQt4, PySide, wxPython, matplotlib or Django are fully supported, without having to handle plugins or external data files manually.
-- Working code signing on OS X.
+- Works with code signing on OS X.
 - Bundles MS Visual C++ DLLs on Windows.